oneananda/AWS_Operations/Learning/001 Amazon EC2/006 Amazon EC2 Auto Scaling/Scale-In Scheme.md

 3. **No Specific Termination Policy Defined**: If you manually modify or simplify the termination policy (e.g., turning off the default behavior), the system might fall back to a simple selection method, including random selection, though this would require custom configurations.

+### Question 2

+When the follwing will happen ?

+"The EC2 instance which has the least number of user sessions"

+The default Auto Scaling termination policy does not factor in the number of user sessions, so this will not happen by default.
+However, it is possible to configure a custom policy that terminates instances with fewer sessions if desired.